benoittgt/understand_ruby_memory/README.md

   # Retained String Report
   # -----------------------------------
   ```

+  As [mentionned by Sam Saffron](https://github.com/benoittgt/understand_ruby_memory/pull/5#issuecomment-293259216) it can happen when :

+  > it was allocated earlier when the ruby code was parsed.
+You can confirm this by loading a file and putting the load in a mem profiler block.

+  Check and updated benchmark that doesn't show this weird behavior : https://github.com/benoittgt/understand_ruby_memory/blob/master/memory_freeze_benchmark.rb

 #### Why generation number in heap dump are in random order ?

   When you read heap dump you have lines like this :